 Taking care of ourselves goes beyond taking control of the diary.
-It can help, but the reasons for why we burn out, are much bigger and deeper than that.
-Our mental and physical health effects us all in different ways; stressors like racism, socio-economic disparities and discrimination mean that so many of us just can’t shake it off.
-At the same time, those discriminations are why so many of us know that we must work harder and longer hours than our white male peers.
-Self-care reminds us that it should not be this way and we become awake to the system around us.
-With self-care we can find the strength and energy to call it out and act.
+It can help, but the reasons for why we burn out are much bigger and deeper than that.
+Our mental and physical health effects us all in different ways; stressors like racism, socio-economic disparities and discrimination mean that so many of us just “do positive thinking”.
+At the same time, those discriminations are why so many of us know that we must work harder and longer hours than our white male straight peers.
+Self-care reminds us that it should not be this way, we become awake to the system around us and we act to profoundly change those systems.

 Self-care is a revolutionary act

 I stay in justice work because it is full of joy, courage, learning and hope: it is a privilege.
 I know I am blessed to do what I do and be paid for it.
 Through a focused effort on self-care, we can continue to thrive and stay in this work.